yellowdog/python-examples/README.md

 ## Variable Substitutions in Worker Pool and Compute Requirement Specifications, and in User Data

-In JSON specifications for Worker Pools and Compute Requirements, variable substitutions can be used, but they must be prefixed and postfixed by a double underscore `__`, e.g., `__{{username}}__`.
-This is to disambiguate them from variable substitutions intended for Mustache processing at the platform end.
+In JSON specifications for Worker Pools and Compute Requirements, variable substitutions can be used, but **they must be prefixed and postfixed by a double underscore** `__`, e.g., `__{{username}}__`.
+This is to disambiguate client-side variable substitutions from server-side Mustache variable processing.

 Variable substitutions can also be used within **User Data** to be supplied to instances, for which the same prefix/postfix requirement applies, **including** for User Data supplied directly using the `userData` property in the `workerPool` section of the TOML file.